AdobeDocs/analytics.en/help/analyze/analysis-workspace/components/segments/quick-segments.md

 ## Save quick segments

-You can choose to save quick segments either in the [!UICONTROL Quick Segment Builder] or in the [!UICONTROL Segment Builder].

 >[!IMPORTANT]
 >Once you save or apply the segment, you can no longer edit it in the Quick Segment Builder, only in the regular Segment Builder.

-### Save in Quick Segment builder

 1. Once you have applied the quick segment, hover over it and select the info ("i") icon.